 Russian and East European Studies is an interdepartmental program leading to the degree of Master of Arts (MA) or Master of Science (MS).
 The program is designed to give students a well-rounded understanding of the language, culture, history, and contemporary political and economic conditions in Russia and/or Eastern Europe.
-The approach is broad, interdisciplinary, multinational and comparative.
+The approach is broad, interdisciplinary, multinational, and comparative.
 Courses are offered in the areas of political science, economics, public administration, geography, history, language, literature, religion, philosophy, urban and regional planning, and art history.
-Many students in the program anticipate careers in government, business, international organizations, journalism or teaching.
-Other students use the program as a stepping stone into more specialized doctoral programs, by developing a language and area competence and exposure to graduate coursework prior to entering a PhD program in one of the disciplines represented by the participating Russian and East European Studies faculty.
+Many students in the program anticipate careers in government, business, international organizations, journalism, or teaching.
+Other students use the program as a stepping stone into more specialized doctoral programs by developing a language and area competence and exposure to graduate coursework prior to entering a PhD program in one of the disciplines represented by the participating Russian and East European Studies faculty.

-The student’s supervisory committee will administer the exam.
+The student's supervisory committee will administer the exam.
 Students selecting the thesis option will designate one of their committee members to serve as their major professor at least two semesters prior to completing their degree program.
-Students will then work closely with this major professor throughout the stages of outlining, researching and writing their theses, and six of their required thirty semester hours are to be taken as thesis hours.
+Students will then work closely with this major professor throughout the stages of outlining, researching, and writing their thesis, and six of their required thirty semester hours are to be taken as thesis hours.
 In lieu of a comprehensive written examination, students selecting this option will be examined by an oral defense of their thesis before their supervising committee.

 Note: German may be substituted with permission from the director.